Bhawanigarh

-Bhawanigarh, earlier known as Dhode, is a town and a municipal council (Class-3) in the Sangrur district in the state of Punjab, India.
+Bhawanigarh, earlier known as Dhode, is a town and a municipal council (Class-2) in the Sangrur district in the state of Punjab, India.
 It is also the headquarters of Bhawanigarh tehsil, which was formed in December 2016.
 The town is also called Dhode, after the clan of its original founders.
 The town lies 19 kilometres east of Sangrur on the Patiala-Sangrur road whereas Patiala is 39 kilometres east of Bhawanigarh.
 The literacy rate is higher than other places of Sangrur.
 Bhawanigarh is divided into 15 wards.
 The Bhawanigarh block consists of 66 villages in the Sangrur district.

 History

 The name Bhawanigarh originates from "Bhawani" mata, the Hindu goddess.
 There is a temple of Bhawani mata in the town.
 Earlier, the town was known as Dhode and was a tehsil of Karamgarh nizamat of Patiala Princely State.
+In 1749, Ala Singh built a fort in the town, and defeated Farid Khan, a Rajput Chieftain who stopped the construction of the fort through imperial governor.
+In 1799, George Thomas, Raja of Hansi attacked Jind and defeated forces of Patiala, Kaithal, Jind and Ladva, and imposed terms of friendship.
+But soon after he broke the truce and took possession of Bhawanigarh, Fatehabad, Sunam and Narangval, and was defeated later when he invaded Kaithal.
+In May 1834, Phulkian chiefs of Patiala, Nabha, Jind and Kaithal signed an agreement in Bhawanigarh.
 Till 1919, Bhawanigarh was the headquarter of Karamgarh, later the headquarters were shifted to Sunam.
 The town was named "Dhode" after the clan of Jats of Dhodan, a sub-clan of Bajha clan.
 The town received status of municipal committee in 1945.
+In July 2016, municipal council of the town was promoted to Class-II.
 In December 2016, Sukhbir Singh Badal, then Deputy Chief Minister of Punjab announced sub-division and tehsil status to Bhawanigarh.